Tree House Recovery Colorado

 5. Values: Identify core values to guide decisions and actions.

-6. Committed action: Take action that is aligned with values, even when facing challenges.
+6. Committed action: Take action aligned with values, even when facing challenges.

 Each of these processes works together to help clients achieve greater psychological flexibility and overcome the barriers to living the lives they want to live.